-In strategic marketing functions, Quad continues to hire business professionals with client-side marketing experience to help advance conversations with clients to be more consultative or solutions-based in Quad 3.0.
-To further support its marketing solutions thought leadership, Quad conducts annual quantitative research called Customer Focus®TM.
-This extensive survey, conducted by a third party, provides consumer insight on singular and integrated media usage.
+As part of its marketing solutions thought leadership, Quad conducts annual quantitative research called Customer Focus®TM.
+This extensive survey, conducted by a third party, provides consumer insights on singular and integrated media usage.
 The survey reveals the unique characteristics of special demographic, generational, gender and socio-economic groups and how they consume advertising and marketing messaging, and their attitudes and engagement preferences in several industry segments.
 According to survey data, print remains a strong driver across generations.
 This active response to print has influenced magazine publishers to increase usage of custom product covers to enhance reader engagement and retailers who primarily use digital channels, such as online-only retailers, to incorporate print into their marketing strategy.
-Further, Quad can combine the insights from Customer Focus®TM and use its proprietary segmentation tool, called Accelerated Insights®, to leverage client data and create effective hyper-personalized campaigns in both traditional and digital channels.
+Further, Quad can combine the insights from Customer Focus®TM and use its proprietary segmentation tool, called Accelerated Insights®, to leverage client data and create a virtual testing platform through which its clients are able to rapidly test direct mail creative and formats without a physical mailing, saving significant time and money.
 The ability to generate content that is relevant to the consumer is one way the Company believes it can help its clients influence consumer behavior, lift response and enhance return on investment.